renlite/dart_flutter/renlite/README.md

   }
 ```
 * [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) manages the rendering pipeline and the [RenderObjects](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) that are visible on the screen.
 [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) for example maintains dirty states of [RenderObjects](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) for layout, composition and painting.
 Every [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) that is attached to a render tree managed by the [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) holds a reference in the property `owner → PipelineOwner?`.
 That means an attached [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) can access the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) instance, e.g. `final renderView = myRenderBox.owner.rootNode;`.
 * [AbstractNode > RenderObject > RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is a special subclass of [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html).
-It is the root of the RenderObjectTree and handles bootstrapping of the render tree.
+It is the root of the RenderTree and handles bootstrapping of the render tree.
 It takes the entire size of a screen.

 ### RenderTree Composition
 There is no difference between composition of Widgets and RenderObjects.
 [Dart](https://dart.dev/) offers the possibility to make composition of RenderObjects declarativly, so we can define the RenderTree and write the logic in one programming language.